about me

 philosophy

 You wouldn't think it by looking at me.
 Everyone says how well I look.
-But no one knows what's going on the inside.
-I live with chronic fatigue and pain and alongside many other medical conditions.
+But no one knows what's going on inside.

 Most people (including my past self) put so much emphasis and energy in the end result.